-University Exam Marks -100 (No exam.
-Only viva-voce by external jury)Sessional Marks -100No. of contact hrs. -10 per week
+University Exam Marks - 100 (No exam.
+Only viva-voce by external jury)

 To make students understand and appreciate the impact of socio-economic, cultural, environmental and technological factors on the design solutions for Housing of different groups.

 Two Housing Projects during the semester with one from each unit: Unit-1